Quickstart with MITM proxy

 docker compose -f proxy-docker-compose.yml pull && docker compose -f proxy-docker-compose.yml up -d

-The Sensor package contains both the (proxy based) Sensor and Satellite.
-Follow steps below to check the Satellite health and connectivity to Levo.ai.
+The Sensor package includes both the proxy-based Sensor and the Satellite.
+Follow the steps below to check Satellite health and connectivity to Levo.ai.

-Wait couple of minutes after the install, and check the health of the components by executing the following:
+Wait a couple of minutes after the install, then check the health of the components by running:

 docker ps -f name=levoai